The Past, Present, and Future of Electronic Dog Fences & Pet Containment

 The Future of Pet Containment

-A properly functioning, configurable wireless pet containment system is the Holy Grail for pet containment executives and professional dealers.
-It is widely held that the company that introduces a high quality, high success rate system such as this will have a colossal advantage in upcoming years as the industry continues to mature and distill.
+A properly functioning, configurable wireless pet containment system was the Holy Grail for pet containment executives and professional dealers for a decade.
+It was widely held that the company that introduces a high quality, high success rate system such as this will have a colossal advantage in upcoming years as the industry continues to mature and distill.
 It would seem that Radio Systems Corporation, with its ten year head start in wireless technology and the deepest pockets in the industry, would have a decided advantage in the race.
-But the new WiFi system from Perimeter Technologies proves that the industry’s founder Purtell, along with pet containment’s top engineer Touchton, still have something to say within the industry they helped to create.
+But currently affordable GPS technology is still not accurate or reliable enough to trust with out pets, so other avenues are being actively explored to continue improving dog fences.

 In the end, the consumer will enjoy better products, at even more competitive prices.
 As DIY systems improve, more expensive professional systems will have to excel and justify their prices with new features and technology.
 Professional Dealers will have to offer additional value-added services and provide excellent customer service – something the industry’s most familiar professionals are not exactly known for.
 Some well-known names may not survive future developments, but those willing to take smart risks should thrive.